HardworkingPearl/SDE-EDG-iclr2024/README.md

 ## Acknowledgement
-This code is implemented based on the [domainbed](https://github.com/facebookresearch/DomainBed) code. and [LSSAE] (https://github.com/WonderSeven/LSSAE) code.
+This code is implemented based on the [domainbed](https://github.com/facebookresearch/DomainBed) code and [LSSAE](https://github.com/WonderSeven/LSSAE) code.

 ## Citation
 If you use this code for your research, please consider citing: